Internal garden

 Daywatch by Sergei Lukyanenko

-During the epidemic, with more time for ourselves, we indulge in passions like painting, knitting, or gardening.
-However, constant news consumption, distrust in the government, isolation, and a sense of powerlessness wear us down.
-We're confined to a biosphere of emotions, social media, and internet content.
+During the epidemic, with more time for ourselves, we indulged in passions like painting, knitting, or gardening.
+Yet constant news consumption, distrust in the government, isolation, and a sense of powerlessness wore us down.
+We became confined to a biosphere of emotions, social media, and internet content—a space haunted by the traces of absent, lost, or unreachable futures.

-While technology connects us, it also keeps reminding us of the crisis, leading many to emotional solitude.
-Even with instant communication, we still crave real human connection.
-The concept explores anxiety, fear, and how we adapt to this new reality.
+While technology connects us, it also continuously reminds us of the crisis, fostering emotional solitude.
+Even with instant communication, we crave real human connection.
+This work engages with hauntology, exploring anxiety, fear, and the ghostly persistence of unrealized possibilities, and how we adapt to this altered reality.